evolucionario/bigbirdtree/README.md

 Current versions of the tree:

--BBtree.tre  Raw tree resulting form the assembling process.
+-BBtree.tre  Raw tree resulting form the assembly process.

 -BBtree2.tre  Binary tree with no zero or near-zero branch lengths.